-The workshop "Communicating Evaluation Results" will take place on 12 October 2012 in London, United Kingdom.
-It will be co-organised by DevCom, the Informal Network of DAC Development Communication, and DFID, the UK Department of International Development, in collaboration with the DAC Network on Development Evaluation.
+The workshop "Communicating Evaluation Results" took place on 12 October 2012 in London, United Kingdom.
+It was co-organised by DevCom, the Informal Network of DAC Development Communication, and DFID, the UK Department of International Development, in collaboration with the DAC Network on Development Evaluation (EvalNet).

 - Facilitate cross-network knowledge sharing between communication and evaluation experts to improve the practice of effective communication based on successes, failures and lessons learned in delivering development results, looking at possible synergies for learning;

 - Create a forum where communication and evaluation experts can share experiences in using research and evidence from evaluation, building on the ongoing collaboration with EVALNET;

 - Produce a good practice toolkit to strengthen the use of evidence to convey progress (on the basis of experiences shared in the framework of the study and during the workshop);

 - Discuss strategies for monitoring and measurement of development communications’ impact.

 Interest in evaluation is rising in the context of growing accountability pressures to demonstrate the achievements and impact of development assistance to the wider public in donor countries and other stakeholder groups.
 Better informed citizenry could help strengthen public support for development.
 Donors must be strategic about results reporting and communication, ensure a clear communication plan and integrate it into their planning and budget.
 They need to explain organisational value and achievements and highlight in a dynamic way the impact of their actions.
 There is also a growing realisation that development evaluation – and associated communication products – should ideally be owned and driven by partner countries themselves.